-Peace talks to end the war in Syria entered their second week on Monday, with Damascus under UN pressure to meet a looming target date for making concrete proposals on political transition.
+Peace talks to end the war in Syria entered their second week on Monday, with Damascus under UN pressure to meet a looming target date for making a concrete proposal on political transition.

-Through the weekend, when no formal meetings were held in Geneva, the regime blasted de Mistura for taking sides, while claiming negotiations had achieved nothing since resuming on March 14.
+Through the weekend, when no formal meetings were held in Geneva, the regime blasted de Mistura for taking sides, saying he had exceeded his mandate by pressuring the government and claiming the talks achieved nothing since resuming on March 14.

-HNC member Yahya Kodmani on Sunday charged the government with being "obstinate" and "refusing any serious discussion" about the central question of Assad's future.
+HNC member Yahya Kodmani on Sunday charged the government with being “obstinate” and “refusing any serious discussion” about the central question of political change.